Sujawn

 Sujanw is a village in Siwan district, Bihar, India, near the village of Pachlakhi.
 The village was divided into two parts after a fire.
-The original village is called Sujawn and the divided part is known as Musehari.The village is dependent on Pachlakhi.
+The original village is called Sujawn and the divided part is known as Musehari.
+The village is dependent on Pachlakhi.

 Village structure

-About 40 percent of the villagers belong to the Koiri caste, and some are Kamkar, Bhumihar, and scheduled castes and scheduled tribes.
-Hindus make up 80%% of the population, and Muslims 20%.
+About 40% of the villagers belong to the Koiri caste, and some are Kamkar, Bhumihar, and scheduled castes and scheduled tribes.
+Hindus make up 80% of the population, and Muslims 20%.

-Sujawn Statatics
+Sujawn Statistics

 Sujaon is one of the villages in Siwan district.
 Sujaon is present in block Siwan.
 The total population of the village is 2,545.
 The literacy rate is 38%.
 The female literacy rate is 20.6%.
 The male literacy rate is 55.06%.